slatedocs/slate/source/includes/_objects.md

 id              | String |
 original_hash   | String | Hash of the original (unsigned) document file_file_name  | String | Name of the uploaded file
-name            | String |
 signed_by_all   | Boolean | `true` if all signers have signed the document signed_at       | Date | Timestamp of date signed (when all signatures have been collected) already_signed  | String[] | People that have signed has_not_signed  | String[] | People that have not signed status          | Array | [code, code_message] `0: not signed, 1: signed`
 owner           | Object | The owner of the document.
-The user who created the document. file            | String | URL where the original document can be downloaded file_signed     | String | URL where the signed file can be downloaded signatures      | Object[] | Signatures on a signed document
+The user who created the document. file            | String | Path where the original document can be downloaded file_signed     | String | Path where the signed file can be downloaded file_zipped     | String | Path where the file and signed file in a zip file can be downloaded signatures      | Object[] | Array of [Signature Model object](#signature)

 ## Certificate